How To Find Authentic Japanese Food Served Outside Japan

 If you live in the Western world, you are used to international fare catering to your tastebuds.
-In the case of sushi, that includes rolls jam packed with cream cheese, spam sushi, and even massive sushi burritos.
+In the case of sushi, that includes rolls jam packed with cream cheese, spam musubi, and even massive sushi burritos.
 With the fusion of foods becoming so commonplace, there is still the desire by some to maintain traditional standards, and thus was born a certification program offered in Japan to assure diners are being served cuisine that adheres to all the traditions related to the preparation and processing of Japanese food outside Japan, including sushi.

 If a Japanese restaurant wishes to stand out among the regionalized fare as a purist of Japanese cuisine, certification to ensure traditional Japanese cuisine is offered will be available through the Japanese ministry of Agriculture, Forestry, and Fisheries.
 The program is set to unveil within the year.

-The Japan Times reports that in order to become certified, chefs will study via an 8 week course through a private body, including lessons on how to handle raw seafood and how to treat guests as they enter the establishment.
+The Japan Times reports that in order to become certified, chefs will study via an 8 week course through a private body, which includes lessons on how to handle raw seafood and how to treat guests as they enter the establishment.
 Foreign chefs will be allowed to participate, with a minimum of six months of study in Japan for the second tier certification and potentially an entire two years for the highest level of certification.

 The certification is not mandatory in any way.
 It is optional and will allow restaurants to advertise that they follow the traditional ways of Washoku.
 Regional cooking is always going to appeal to its client base, however, and it is unclear how popular the new program will be.
 My personal prediction is that the Washoku certification program will be limited to higher end establishments.
 It simply does not make sense at a cost/benefit level for more casual options to pursue this certification, as it involves sending a chef to study in Japan.
 When you think about it, it is the cheaper, more casual fast food style Japanese restaurants which tend towards more westernized or Americanized styles of Japanese food.
 I can’t see this as being more than a niche trend.